Naum Tyufekchiev: Biography

 Certificate of the Bulgarian army officer Vladislav Kovachev for his participation in the Supreme Macedonian Committee chetas' action, issued in 1895 and signed by Naum Tyufekchiev.

 He was born in Resen, Ottoman Empire, now North Macedonia on 29 June 1864.
 He studied pyrotechnics in Liège, Belgium.

-In 1891, he was involved in a plot to assassinate Stefan Stambolov, the then Bulgarian Prime Minister criticized for his authoritarian methods and good relations with the Ottoman Empire alongside his two brothers and Dimitar Rizov.
+In 1891, he was involved in a plot to assassinate Stefan Stambolov, the then Bulgarian Prime Minister criticized for his authoritarian methods and good relations with the Ottoman Empire, alongside his two brothers and Dimitar Rizov.
 The attempt failed, but managed to kill the Minister of Finance, Hristo Belchev.
 His brother Dencho was captured, tortured, and died in custody, but Naum managed to escape to Serbia and then to Odesa.
 He was sentenced to death in absentia.

 In 1892, he arrived in Constantinople using false papers under the name Ivan Hristo.
-There, he assassinated the Bulgarian physician and diplomat Georgi Valkovich, a close friend of Stefan Stambolov.
+There, he organized the assassination of the Bulgarian physician and diplomat Georgi Valkovich, a close friend of Stefan Stambolov.
 He fled and returned to the Russian Empire, where he was sentenced to 15 years of prison in absentia by the Ottoman Empire.
 Bulgarian secret services accused him of being linked to Russian secret services in carrying out the assassination.

-In May 1894, he founded, alongside Evtim Sprostranov, Petar Pop Arsov, Thoma Karayovov, Hristo Popkotsev, Dimitar Mirchev, Andrey Lyapchev, Naum Tyufekchiev, Georgi Balaschev, Georgi Belev, the Macedonian Youth Society.
+In May 1894, he founded, alongside Evtim Sprostranov, Petar Pop Arsov, Thoma Karayovov, Hristo Popkotsev, Dimitar Mirchev, Andrey Lyapchev, Georgi Balaschev, and Georgi Belev, the Macedonian Youth Society.

 He returned to Bulgaria after Stefan Stambolov lost power and took part in a plot that eventually assassinated Stambolov on 19 July 1895.
 He was acquitted due to lack of evidence.
 In 1903, he was elected president of an action committee within the SMAC, representing the anarchist faction.
 He participated in the Ilinden–Preobrazhenie Uprising against the Ottoman Empire and was also involved in activities in Albania against the Ottoman Empire.
 He maintained connections with Faik Konica, the leader of Albanian revolutionaries.

 In addition to anarchism, Naum Tiufekchiev supported the positions of Boris Sarafov, referred to as "sarafovism".